 As of yet we are not in a position to receive commissions or funding directly as a partnership, but this is certainly where we hope to be within the next year – funding can of course be received by a lead organisation for use in collaborative working.

-If you are interested in working with the partnership or wish to be kept up to date, please do get in touch via or online form
+If you are interested in engaging with the partnership or wish to be added to a mailing list to recieve updates in the future as we progress, please do get in touch via or online form

 Or you can contact a member of the BRASP team: